 Construction and other high-risk occupations often expose workers to serious injuries that can cause permanent limitations even after recovery.
 In New York State, the workers' compensation system includes a specific benefit known as the Schedule Loss of Use (SLU) award, which provides compensation for permanent damage to specific body parts.
 For construction workers who face high risks of limb and sensory injuries, understanding SLU awards is especially important.

-While general workers' compensation covers lost wages and medical bills, SLU awards focus on the lasting effects of the injury on the worker’s body—even after they reach Maximum Medical Improvement (MMI).
+While general workers' compensation covers lost wages and medical bills, SLU awards focus on the lasting effects of the injury on the worker's body, even after they reach Maximum Medical Improvement (MMI).

 These awards help address long-term loss of function that can impact quality of daily life, work duties, and earning power.
 However, getting a fair SLU award can be challenging, as insurance companies often try to downplay the severity of the impairment.

-Why Choose The Porter Law Group for Your Schedule Loss of Use Claim
+Why Choose the Porter Law Group for Your Schedule Loss of Use Claim

 Navigating the SLU claims process in New York requires in-depth knowledge of complex legal and medical standards.
-That’s where Porter Law Group stands out as a premier legal resource for injured construction workers.
-We represent construction workers and other employees in securing the SLU benefits they’re rightfully owed.
+That's where the Porter Law Group stands out as a premier legal resource for injured construction workers.
+We represent construction workers and other employees in securing the SLU benefits they're rightfully owed.
 Our attorneys are highly familiar with the 2018 Permanent Impairment Guidelines and the detailed math behind SLU calculations, allowing us to fight for maximum compensation that our clients deserve.

-What distinguishes The Porter Law Group in Schedule Loss of Use cases is our meticulous approach to medical evidence.
+What distinguishes the Porter Law Group in Schedule Loss of Use cases is our meticulous approach to medical evidence.
 We work closely with treating physicians to make sure all permanent impairments are fully documented, accurate measurements and loss percentages are recorded according to New York law, and that your rating reflects the true impact of your injury.

 Our legal team also handles all disputes, appeals, and negotiation challenges that often arise in SLU cases.
-If an insurance company assigns a rating that doesn’t match your actual condition, we fight back—using legal remedies that can lead to significantly higher awards.
+If an insurance company assigns a rating that doesn't match your actual condition, we fight back, using legal remedies that can lead to significantly higher awards.

 We encourage you to view the results we've achieved for previous clients to understand the significant difference skilled legal representation can make in these cases.